 ActivityEvidence that supports this approachChallenge number(s) addressed

-Provide £100 academic grant to all students.At a recent PP national conference, which MC attended, an Ofsted inspector talked about the importance of PP students having some ownership of the PP money in helping to see the value of the support and be on board with it.
-We have certainly seen this.1,4,5
+Provide £100 academic grant to all students.At a recent PP national conference, which MC attended, an Ofsted inspector talked about the importance of PP students having some ownership of some of the PP money in helping to see the value of the support and to be on board with the process.
+We have certainly seen this.
+The latest EEF guidance states that ‘targeted academic support can support pupil progress’ and we believe that involving parents and students in this process can only be beneficial, which is why we want to continue to support students in this way.
+The benefits of this model of spending were also mentioned in a case study session at the 2024 national Pupil Premium convention in Birmingham.1 4 5

-Provide revision guides for all students at KS4.Revision guides undoubtedly have value in supporting independent preparation for examinations.1, 4
+Provide revision guides for all students at KS4.Revision guides undoubtedly have value in supporting independent preparation for examinations.
+The EEF states that ‘targeted academic support can support pupil progress and is useful in ‘literacy or numeracy as well as other subject areas’.1 4

 Sixth-form mentoring with Year 11 and, later in the year, Year 10 students if needed.Our evidence from feedback amongst students in the past is that mentoring is an effective way of supporting all students in making progress and identifying gaps in understanding.
 The EEF says that the impact of mentoring varies but does have a ‘positive impact on attainment’, especially one-to-one when pupils are ‘identified as struggling in particular areas’.
-They particularly emphasise the value of ‘peer tutoring’.1, 4
+They particularly emphasise the value of ‘peer tutoring’.
+We understand that this is most effective where there is teacher input on the topics, although we also like the students to be able to input where they would most like support.1 4

 Private tuition offered to PP students where needed, primarily using the NTP programme.Private tuition can help to embed understanding- this was a DfE suggestion for the use of our COVID recovery money.
-The EEF says it is most useful for PP students ‘if it is additional to and explicitly linked with normal lessons’.1, 4
+The EEF says it is most useful for PP students ‘if it is additional to and explicitly linked with normal lessons’.
+The EEF toolkit also supports this approach, and the EEF pupil premium menu guidance states that this is most effective when the teachers are involved with the selection of curriculum content to be revisited.1 4

 Wider strategies (for example, related to attendance, behaviour, wellbeing)